safwanhossain/safwanhossain.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Machine Learning Engineer at Cerebras Systems.
-Prior to that, I was graduate student in computer science at the [University of Toronto](https://web.cs.toronto.edu) and [Vector Institute](https://vectorinstitute.ai/).
-I am grateful to have been supervised by [Nisarg Shah](http://www.cs.toronto.edu/~nisarg/) \(CS Theory group\) and [Frank Rudzicz](http://www.cs.toronto.edu/~frank/) \(Vector Institute\).
+I am currently a PhD student at Harvard, working in the [EconCS](https://econcs.seas.harvard.edu/) group with [Yiling Chen](https://yiling.seas.harvard.edu/).
+Prior to this, I was a machine learning engineer at Cerebras Systems, where I built Tensorflow support for running very large models on our custom accelator.
+I completed by Master's degree in computer science at the [University of Toronto](https://web.cs.toronto.edu) where I was supervised by [Nisarg Shah](http://www.cs.toronto.edu/~nisarg/) as part of the CS Theory group.
+I completed my bachelors degree in electrical and computer engineering at the University of Toronto.

-My research explores strategic behaviour, fairness, and incentives in machine learning using techniques from algorithmic game theory, economics and mechanism design (I still continue to work on these topics).
-Prior to graduate school, I completed my bachelors degree in electrical and computer engineering at the University of Toronto.
+I am generally interested in questions related to strategic behaviour, fairness, and incentives in learning settings.
+I am currently interested in studying multi-agent scenarios in online learing.
+I am always happy to chat about these topics!

 Recent
 ======
+* **September 2022**
+  * I joined the EconCS group at Harvard to start my PhD, and working with [Yiling Chen](https://yiling.seas.harvard.edu/).

 * **September 2021**
   * Our paper, *Fair Algorithms for Multi-Agent Multi-Armed Bandits*, was accepted at NeurIPS 2021! [paper](https://safwanhossain.github.io/files/fairMAB.pdf)